eatlas/World_AIMS_Reef-regions/README.md

 in the Coral Sea region, reducing the number of tiles by 8.
 Little review has been undertaken for most of the non-Australian regions and so these should be considered as draft quality.

-# Regions
-This dataset describes the regional organisation of the satellite imagery.
-This regionalisation was done to limit the amount of imagery in any one region to a managable level, and to allow people to more readily download relevant imagery.

-The regions used are initially based off the regions established in the Allen Coral Atlas.
-Although the regions were adjusted to more evenly balance the imagery and reduce overlap.

 ## Method